jovanhyw/techpass-tenant-docs/docs/concepts/authcodegrant.md

 1. Make sure you have logged in to [TechPass portal](http://portal.techpass.gov.sg/) as Tenant Admin or switch to Tenant (Tenant Admin) role to view all your tenant accounts.
 2. Locate the tenant account and click **Manage**.
 3. Choose **Applications** from the side menu.
-4. Locate the application for which you need to upload a new client secret and click the corresponding **Edit** icon edit-icon.
+4. Locate the application for which you need to create a new client secret and click the corresponding **Edit** icon edit-icon.

 <kbd>![choose-application-edit](assets/concept-authcodegrant/choose-application-edit.png)</kbd>